SolaceDev/solace-dev-codelabs/markdown/sap-aem-int-day-4/sap-aem-int-day-4.md

 ## Creating the SAP BPA Project

-For the SAP BPA setup, we will be importing 2 different projects:
+For the SAP BPA setup, we will be importing 1 File that contains 2 projects:
 - a project of type “Actions”
 - a project of type “Process Automation”
 -
-We will start by importing the Action project.
+We will import the SAPAEMSO.mtar file.
 Select the import option which is highlighted by the red square.
-When prompted, select the AEMSALESORDERAPI.mtar file for import.
-Once it’s successfully imported, you will see it listed as per the screenshot below and you should see type “Actions” listed.
-Repeat the exact same process to import the second file SAPAEMSO.mtar.
-It will result in the  project being imported of type “Process Automation”.
+When prompted, select the SAPAEMSO.mtar file for import.
+Once it’s successfully imported, you will see 2 projects listed as per the screenshot below

->aside negative
-> Depending on the versions of the deployed project, there might be some differences between your project and the screenshot in this codelab.
-This is acceptable.

 ![SPA BPA Image 11](img/SPA-BPA-11.jpg)